betaorbust/framelit/README.md

 * __A dev build target__ that's super fast, keeps everything unminified, in its own files for debugging, and *still* uses just `framelit.css` and `framelit.js`.
 No more dev specific including for you!
+* __A lightweight server__ using Express.
+Don't want it?
+Toss it out!
+This is just to get you started if Node/Express is your thing.

 Just clone and go!